SW-star2316/Active-Directory-/README.md

 * Set a secure password for the new account.
 Ensure it meets your organization's complexity requirements.
 * Confirm the password settings (e.g., "User must change password at next logon" if desired), and click Finish to complete the user creation process.
 *
-* # How to Create Group
-* Steps to Create a New Group in Active Directory:
+#  Steps to Create a New Group in Active Directory:
 * Launch Active Directory Users and Computers from the Start menu or administrative tools.
 * In the left-hand panel, expand the school.local domain.
 * Scroll down and select the Users organizational unit (OU).